 The park's many cottonwood trees provided plenty of shade on that warm afternoon and were a nice contrast to the far shorter bushes and grasses.

-The park was so pretty in the late afternoon sunshine and was a perfect stop after a day's drive along the very scenic Hwy.
+The park was so pretty in the late-afternoon sunshine and a perfect stop after a day's drive along the very scenic Hwy.
 50!
 With our fun stops in the historic communities of Eureka and Austin, stopping at the intriguing Middlegate Shoe Tree, the incomparable Sand Dunes, and the petroglyphs at Grimes Point, the so-called Loneliest Road had been an adventure from beginning to end!

 Next post: Nevada's state capital, Carson City, here we come!